heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 !!! summary "Recommended Approach"
     Docker is the quickest way to download and get started with Nakama for development purposes.
 For production settings, we recommend that you install Nakama as a [binary](install-binary.md) to ensure all system resources are available to Nakama.

-There is a single, minimal Nakama image that contains all of the Nakama binary.
-Each binary can be run by specifying the binary as the command when running Docker.
+There is a single, minimal Nakama image that contains the Nakama binary.
 The basic format is:

 ```shell fct_label="Shell"
 docker run heroiclabs/nakama <command> [options]